RVel37/validation-dataset/README.md

 # Validation Dataset

-> This respository is under active development
+> This repository is under active development

 The goal of this project is to create a validation cohort using [BamSurgeon](https://github.com/adamewing/bamsurgeon), a tool that allows variants to be inserted into preexisting BAM files.
-By creating "frankenBAM" samples with spliced-in variants, we can validate hundreds of variants within a single sample, significantly reducing both the time and computational resources required for validation purposes.
+By creating "FrankenBAM" samples with spliced-in variants, we can validate hundreds of variants within a single sample, significantly reducing both the time and computational resources required for validation purposes.

+---
+## Prerequisites
+- Bash shell
+- Docker image of BamSurgeon (`addsnv.py`)
+---

 ## 1. Obtain variant list